-The State of Tennessee offers The Tennessee Plan to retired state employees, local education and local government employees and their eligible spouses and dependents.
+The state offers The Tennessee Plan to retired state employees, local education and local government employees and their eligible spouses and dependents.
 Individuals with Medicare coverage will likely need The Tennessee Plan to help cover some of the expenses that Medicare does not.
 This coverage helps fill most of the coverage gaps that Medicare creates.

 Prescription drugs are not covered under the Tennessee Plan and all supplemental plan members are encouraged to enroll in Medicare Part D for prescription drug needs.
-(View the state group insurance program Notice of Creditable Coverage.)
 Look for information about plans in your area in the Medicare and You Handbook.
 If you have access to the internet, Medicare has a tool available on their website which will assist you in narrowing the choices of prescription drug plans based upon the drugs you are presently taking.
 You may also call Medicare at 800.MEDICARE (800.633.4227) to obtain additional information.